jpvantassel/simplegm/README.md

   <img src="./figs/chichi_freq.png" alt="ChiChi Frequency" width="384">
 </div>

-12. Apply Konno and Ohmachi smoothing and resampling to the Fourier tranform by using the dialog boxes on the bottom left and pressing `Apply`.
-To apply a different set of value to the Fourier transform, press `FFT` to return to the a clean version of the Fourier transform, enter the new settings, and press `Apply`.
+12. Apply smoothing and resampling to the Fourier tranform by using the dialog boxes on the bottom left and pressing `Apply`.
+To apply a different set of smoothing and resampling to the Fourier transform, press `FFT` to return to the a clean version of the Fourier transform, enter the new settings, and press `Apply`.

 <div style="text-align:center">